cpflores/overtime/README.md

 ## Features
 - Approval workflow
-- SMS sending -> link to approval or overtime input
+- SMS sending -> link to approval or overtime input -> integrate with Heroku scheduler
 - Administrate admin dashboard
 - Block non admin and guest users
 - Email summary to managers for approval